The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Conclusions and discussion

+All three of these extensions make the model in \Eqn{eq:PF11} more complicated, and thus it also becomes necessary to improve the numerical methods used to forward model the theory.
+Our current method employs a set of adaptive numerical quadrature routines to compute the full Bessel function integrals on large scales.
+This brute force approach is somewhat slow and prone to convergence issues.
+A more efficient way of such integrals would be through the {\tt FFTLog} algorithm of \cite{Hamilton2000}.
 Another interesting prospect of being able to measure the power spectrum accurately on large scales, particularly past the turnover scale, is the increased ability to constrain signatures of primordial non-Gaussianity.
 Such measurements remain one of the most promising probes to discriminate between inflationary models, with the most stringent constraints currently coming from measurements of the CMB \cite{Planck2020}.
 However, as we probe out to larger volumes with late-time Universe surveys, measurements of the large-scale structures will be highly complimentary and competitive \cite{Doreetal2014,Muelleretal2019, Muelleretal2021}.